Roman-migunov/Nellis-Auction-Helper/privacy.md

 This privacy policy may be updated occasionally.
 Please check back for any changes.

 ## Contact
-If you have any questions about this privacy policy, please contact [Your Email]
+If you have any questions about this privacy policy, please contact roman.migunov@gmail.com